EBIO5460Fall2025/class-materials/10_2_sampling_distribution.md

 the reliability of the sample prevalence as an estimate $\hat{\theta}$ of the population prevalence $\theta$?
 To answer that question, frequentists turn to the **reliability of a procedure** for calculating an interval, what they call a **confidence interval**.
-It is called a confidence interval because it is about the confidence we have in the procedure for calculating the interval.
+It’s called a confidence interval because it’s about the confidence we have in the procedure for calculating the interval.

 A 95% confidence interval is defined as: